VoxeLibre/VoxeLibre/mods/ITEMS/mcl_chests/API.md

 5.8.1) doesn't support giving nodes animated meshes, only static ones.

-Because of that, a lot of parameters passed through the exposed functions are be related to nodes and entities.
+Because of that, a lot of parameters passed through the exposed functions are related to nodes and entities.

-Please refer to [Minetest documentation](http://api.minetest.net/) and the code comments in `api.lua`.
+Please refer to the [Minetest documentation](http://api.minetest.net/) and code comments in `api.lua`.